 During pregnancy, protecting the health and integrity of the umbilical cord is essential to protecting the fetus in the womb.
 When issues with the umbilical cord occur during pregnancy, the consequences can be significant, and prompt medical intervention will often be necessary.

 The umbilical cord itself is fairly simple.
 It consists of two arteries and one vein that are protected by a substance known as Wharton’s jelly.
 However, despite its simplicity, the umbilical cord serves an essential purpose as the fetus’s lifeline, and various types of issues can lead to serious complications during pregnancy.
-If you’ve experienced any complications during pregnancy related to umbilical cord issues, seek immediate help from the knowledgeable Connecticut umbilical cord issues attorneys at Berkowitz Hanna.
+If you’ve experienced any complications during pregnancy related to umbilical cord issues, seek immediate help from a knowledgeable Connecticut umbilical cord issues lawyer at Berkowitz Hanna.